-- The Trail Waste Facility will be open on Friday, July 1.
+- The Trail Waste Facility will be open from 9 am to 5 pm.

 Ottawa Public Health

-- All COVID-19 vaccination clinics will be closed on Friday, July 1.
-Visit the COVID-19 Vaccine page for alternative vaccination clinic hours and availability.
+- Visit the COVID-19 Vaccine page for vaccination clinic hours and availability.

-- Visit the COVID-19 Testing page for testing centre and care clinic hours and availability.
+- Visit the ParentingInOttawa web page for vaccination clinic hours and availability.

 - The Sexual Health Clinic and satellite clinics will be closed.

-- The Ottawa Public Health Information Centre and COVID-19 Information Line will be closed on Friday, July 1.
+- The Ottawa Public Health Information Centre and the COVID-19 booking line will be closed.

 - Dental clinics will be closed.

 - All municipal child care centres will be closed.